MarkoMackic/Smart-Home-Project/Readme.md

  * If you contribute, there is just one thing to know for now, I don't have any preferences for coding standards, but the code you write should be easy to understand.

-###### And now it's time to shortly describe you the lifetime of program, with my opinions about some of them :
+###### And now it's time to shortly describe the componencts of program, with my opinions about some of them :

 * `/MainForm.vb` ( the program entry point) :